Share a file with students that they can download and save.

 Some assignments may require a template file, such as a Powerpoint presentation.
 Sharing the template will ensure that all students have the same starting point and they can each edit their own downloaded copies of the original file.

-The Share file widget can be used to embed HTML5, PhET simulations, and iFrame tags that will display within the lesson.
+The Share file widget can also be used to embed HTML5 and iFrame tags that will display within the Lesson.
 Learn more here.

 Other types of media